 So you needed some cottage cheese for a recipe you wanted to try out.
 The dish turned out great, but now you’re left with a half-open container of the dairy product.
-And you’re not quite sure how long does an opened cottage cheese last until to goes bad.
+And you’re not quite sure how long an opened cottage cheese lasts until it goes bad.

-If some of these thoughts and wonderings sound familiar, it’s probably time for you to learn a bit more about cottage cheese.
+If either sounds familiar, it’s probably time for you to learn a bit more about cottage cheese.
 In this article we go through storage, freezing, shelf life, and going bad of this dairy product.
-If that’s of interest for you, read on.
+If that’s sounds interesting, read on.

 How to Store Cottage Cheese

 Like other dairy products, such as string cheese, or half and half, you should store cottage cheese in the fridge.
 To keep the freshness of this dairy treat for longest, let it sit in the far corner of the refrigerator.
 The fridge door is where the temperature changes often, so that’s not a good place for cottage cheese.